djgroen/FabSim3/docs/install_wsl.md

 [I 13:27:13.891 NotebookApp] http://localhost:8888/?token=your_token
 ```

-Copy the URL (the one that looks like http://localhost:8888/?token=your_token) and paste it into your browser’s address bar on Windows.
+Click or Copy the URL (the one that looks like http://localhost:8888/?token=your_token) and paste it into your browser’s address bar on Windows.

-You should now see the Jupyter Notebook interface in your browser, and you can begin running Python code interactively.
+You should now see the Jupyter Notebook interface in your browser.
+Please close the Jupyter Notebook and continue the instructions.

 ### Troubleshooting
 - **Can't Access Jupyter Notebook in Browser**: Make sure you are copying the entire URL from the terminal, including the token.
 If the terminal shows http://localhost:8888/, but you can’t connect, ensure that port 8888 is not being blocked by a firewall or other application.